catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

   .. group-tab:: OpenStack CLI

-    While we recommend using :ref:`Catalyst Cloud API Client <cli-catalystcloud-client>` to install the required CLI commands for interacting with Catalyst Cloud, it is not required.
+    While we recommend using the :ref:`Catalyst Cloud API Client <cli-catalystcloud-client>` to install the required CLI commands for interacting with Catalyst Cloud, it is not required.

     The individual OpenStack API client packages can be installed directly.
     This allows you to only install the packages required for the services you wish to use.
     For more information on the client packages required for specific services, refer to `Available Commands`_ in the Catalyst Cloud API Client documentation.